AEONplus/aeonplus.github.io/docs/observatories_forum/agenda.md

 ---

 # Agenda
+Please note: this agenda is preliminary and may change.

-All times are in Pacific Daylight Time zone.
+All times are in the Pacific Daylight Time zone.

+All speakers should allow ~5min for questions at the end of their talk or demo.
+I.e. a 30min slot = 25min + 5min.

 | <a href="/observatories_forum/agenda/"><button type="button">Day 1: Tuesday, Sept 23</button></a> | <a href="/observatories_forum/agenda2/"><button type="button">Day 2: Wednesday, Sept 24</button></a> | <a href="/observatories_forum/agenda3/"><button type="button">Day 3: Thursday, Sept 25</button></a> |